3DPrintings

 1. Jewellery and Fashion

-Metal 3D printing enables designers to create intricate and custom jewellery pieces that are difficult to achieve with traditional methods.
+It enables designers to create intricate and custom jewellery pieces that are difficult to achieve with traditional methods.
 This technology allows for rapid prototyping and personalised designs, opening new avenues in the fashion industry.

 2. Space